 Configuration Options Related Tasks Related Topics

 To associate a global Work Manager to an enterprise application, you must update the

 <dispatch-policy>element.
-After you redeploy the application, the work manager will be listed in
+After you redeploy the application, the Work Manager will be listed in this table.

 - Create application-scoped constraints

 - Create application-scoped request classes